joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/25/travel/travel-first-aid-what-to-bring.html

 **Choosing the Best TV of the 21st Century**\
 `Our latest Canon project focuses on the best TV of the 21st century and features 100 shows.
-Gilbert Cruz, The Times’s Canon editor, speaks about some of the stars and creators who voted and discusses how the list was made.`\
+Gilbert Cruz, The Times’s Canon editor, speaks about some of the stars and creators who voted and discusses how the project was made.`\
 https://www.nytimes.com/video/insider/100000011151286/choosing-the-best-tv-of-the-21st-century.html

 **Russian Attacks Destroy Ukrainian Books**\